 - NSG 563 (3) | Nurse Executive Practicum I * (100 Hours)

-- This practicum course synthesizes previously established theory and skill sets to further develop the student's administrative abilities.
-By applying theories from other sciences and utilizing interdisciplinary experiences and collaborative opportunities, the student will further enhance the skills necessary to excel as a health care executive in an evidence-based, culturally sensitive environment.
-The seminar component of this course is designed to supplement previous theoretical applications and stimulate critical-thinking and decision-making.
+- By applying theories from other sciences and utilizing interdisciplinary experiences and collaborative opportunities, students will further enhance the skills necessary to excel as a health care executive in an evidence-based, culturally sensitive environment.
+The seminar component of this course is designed to supplement previous theoretical applications and stimulate critical-thinking and decision-making to further develop the student’s leadership abilities (100 practicum hours).
+Prerequisite: NSG 560, 561, or 562

 - NSG 564 (3) | Nurse Executive Practicum II * (100 Hours)

-- This practicum course synthesizes previously established theory and skill sets to further develop the student's leadership abilities.
-By applying theories from other sciences and utilizing interdisciplinary experiences and collaborative opportunities, the student will further enhance the skills necessary to excel as a health care executive in an evidence-based, culturally sensitive environment.
-The completion of an organizational needs assessment within this course is designed to supplement previous theoretical applications and stimulate critical-thinking and decision-making.
-Prerequisite: NSG 563
+- By applying theories from other sciences and utilizing interdisciplinary experiences and collaborative opportunities, the student will further enhance the skills necessary to excel as a health care executive in an evidence-based, culturally sensitive environment.
+The completion of an organizational needs assessment within this course is designed to supplement previous theoretical applications and stimulate critical-thinking and decision-making to further develop the student’s administrative abilities (100 practicum hours).
+Prerequisite: NSG 560, 561, or 562

 * Students are responsible for arranging their own practicum experiences in collaboration with a designated graduate nursing clinical coordinator.